tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 7 - Sensors, Forward Kinematics.md

 Can detect any object.

 ## Definition of Controller
 Once a robot has a motion plan, its time to act.
 How do you ensure, that the robot's execution follows the desired plan?
-Controlling a large robotic system to do a task often involves solving
+Controlling a large robotic system to do a task often involves solving many smaller control problems.

+**Controller**
+The combination of hardware and software that together program and control a robotic system.
+A programmable device that converts an error signal to current/voltage command.

+**Feedforward (Open-Loop)**

-# Conceptual In
+# Conceptual Info